-WEBELOS RESIDENT CAMP
+CUB SCOUT RESIDENT CAMP

-Webelos Camp provides Scouts a great opportunity to have fun with their friends in their pack, as well as an opportunity to earn advancements that might not be available in their hometown.
-Camp offers the ideal situation for boys to learn skills, qualify, and be recognized.
+Following along with last year's expansion of the traditional Webelos Resident Camp, Summer Camp at Seven Mountains Scout Camp this year includes expanding the program to include Wolf, Bear, Webelos and Arrow of Light Scouts.
+Cub Scout Resident Camp provides Scouts a great opportunity to have fun with their friends in their pack, as well as an opportunity to earn advancements that might not be available in their hometown.
+Camp offers the ideal situation for scouts to learn skills, qualify, and be recognized.

-Building on the effective changes made during the 2015 camping season to the Webelos program, this year we will continue to develop the new camp program with an emphasis put on the experience that the Scouts will have at camp.
-Again there will be many activities that overlap into the new advancement structure, but our goal is to ensure that the Scouts learn useful scouting skills, have fun and make great memories.
+In the Cub Resident program, we will continue to develop the camp program with an emphasis put on the experience that the Scouts will have at camp.
+Again, there will be many activities that overlap into the advancement structure, but our goal is to ensure that the Scouts learn useful scouting skills, have fun and make great memories.

 Scouts will participate in programs throughout the areas of camp including: Scoutcraft, Aquatics, Shooting Sports, Nature and many more.
-A complete list of requirements completed will be provide to the Unit Leaders at the conclusion of camp.
+A complete list of requirements completed will be provided to the Unit Leaders at the conclusion of camp.